Jtoosh/startup/notes.md

 - A router is a special kind of computer, so routers connecting to routers is how the internet works.
 The internet is a network of networks.
 - A modem is a device that modulates and demodulates signals.
 It is used to connect a computer to the internet using the infrastructure of telephone lines.

-- Fetch is a function that is used to make network requests in JavaScript.
-It is used to get data from a server, and it returns a promise that resolves to the response from the server.
+- Fetch is a function that is used to make network (HTTP) requests in JavaScript.
+It is used to get data from a server, and it returns a _promise_ that resolves to the response from the server.
 The `fetch` function takes a URL as an argument, and it returns a promise that resolves to the response from the server.
 The response object has a `json()` method that is used to parse the response as JSON.
 The `json()` method also returns a promise that resolves to the parsed JSON data.
-Because of the promise returned, the `fetch` function is asynchronous, and it is used with the `then()` method to handle the response from the server.
+Because of the promise returned, the `fetch` function is asynchronous, and its results are used with the `then()` method to handle the response from the server.
 The `await` method can also be used.
+The default method for a fetch call is `GET` but `POST` can be used by using the optional argument.

 ## Vite Assignment Notes